mrahman53/FC-Control-PID/README.md

 #### Altitude Controller Implementation ####

-The altitude control is implemented in src/QuadControl::AltitudeControl method from line 170 to 213.
+The altitude controller is implemented in src/QuadControl::AltitudeControl method from line 170 to 213.

 Altitude controller is a PD controller to control the acceleration meaning the thrust needed to control the altitude.

 #### Lateral Position Controller Implementation ####

-The lateral position control is implemented in src/QuadControl::LateralPositionControl method from line 216 to 271.
+The lateral position controller is implemented in src/QuadControl::LateralPositionControl method from line 216 to 271.

 Lateral position controller is a PID controller to control acceleration on X and Y axis.